shuheikurita/sshjob/README.md

 CUDA_VISIBLE_DEVICES=$GPU python s2s.sh
 # (footer)
 ```
 .
-The header is important for grid engines of HPC and specified in `jc=""` of qsub function.
+The header is important for grid engines of HPC and specified in `jc="..."` of the input for qsub function.

 You can specify the port number (ex.
 12345) for server2 such as
 ```python